naufandarmawan/devmarket-fe/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See <a href="https://github.com/naufandarmawan/peworld-fe/blob/main/LICENSE">`LICENSE`</a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>